-Detection Results.
-We use SAMBA to analyze all the collected 148 executables and SAMBA successfully analyzes 115 executables (including 61 ARM executables and 54 MIPS executables).
-Surprisingly, we find that every analyzed executable has the SSL/TLS API misuse issues.
-The detailed results are presented in Tab.
+Baseline.
+To the best of our knowledge, all existing SS-L/TLS API misuse detectors rely on source code.
+We compare SAMBA with SSLINT results are presented in Tab.
 II.
 Among the vulnerable 115 executables, 94 executables are vulnerable to ICV.
 112 executables are found to be vulnerable to DPS.
 More specifically, there are 31 executables supporting SSL 2.0, 93 executables supporting SSL 3.0, 104 executables supporting TLS 1.0, and 55 executables supporting TLS 1.1.
 All these detected executables are vulnerable to MITM attacks or side-channel attacks, including POODLE [3] and Lucky 13 [26].

 Analysis of Failures: For the 33 executables that SAMBA fails to analyze, we manually investigate these cases and find four causes. (i) SAMBA fails to obtain a complete call graph for 12 of them due to the limitations of IDAPython in fully extracting the call graph.
-SAMBA cannot discover all target APIs and extract correct API call sequences from a partial call graph. (ii) SAMBA does not find the invocation of read/write-related SSL/TLS APIs (e.g., SSL\read and SSL\write) in 8 executables.
+SAMBA cannot discover all target APIs and extract correct API call sequences from a partial call graph. (ii) SAMBA does not find the invocation of read/write-related SSL/TLS APIs (e.g., SSL_read and SSL_write) in 8 executables.
 In this situation, it is impossible for SAMBA to extract a complete API call sequence for vulnerability signature matching. (iii) SAMBA crashes when analyzing 8 executables due to unknown bugs maybe in IDAPython. (iv) SAMBA encounters timeout errors for 5 executables.

 Efficiency.
 To evaluate the efficiency of SAMBA, we measure its analysis time for all successfully analyzed IoT binaries.
-We find that the average time cost for SAMBA to analyze an executable is only 55.45 seconds, which is guite efficient.
+We find that the average time cost for SAMBA to analyze an executable is only 55.45 seconds, which is quite efficient.
 We further evaluate the contribution of the CFG pruning technique in improving the analysis efficiency of SAMBA.
 To this end, we implement a raw version of SAMBA which extracts API call sequences without CFG pruning and compare its performance with SAMBA.
 In the raw method, we first generate the interprocedural CFG and then directly traverse all blocks to extract the SSL/TLS API call sequences.
-The results show that the raw version of SAMBA cannot extract the API call sequences of 67 executables within 8 hours.
-Compared with the raw version, the average execution time of SAMBA is significantly reduced by over 90.8%.
-This result clearly demonstrates the necessity of the CFG pruning technique.
+The results show that the raw version of SAMBA cannot extract the API call sequences of 67 executables within 8 hours. ra vxtract the caller function of the SSL/TLS APIs.
+To address this issue, an inter-procedure data analysis is required and our system may generate inaccurate reports.
+However, while constructing our ground truth dataset, we notice that the argument value and the API execution result verification are closely associated with the SSL/TLS API prone to misuse.
+Thus, in our context, intra-procedure data flow analysis suffices.